shellyh0626/TicketWingmanFront/README.md

 ### Features

+- [ ] Search for a flight and get information such as price, duration, emissions, etc
 - [ ] Daily updated country advisories for searched destination
 - [ ] Historical weather and rainfall chart for searched destination
 - [ ] Types of available plugs in the searched destination
-- [ ] Carbon dioxide emission for a specific flight
+- [ ] Visualize carbon dioxide emission with real-life examples
 - [ ] Real-time tracked information of your flight
-- [ ] Save a specific flight on Ticket Wingman account
+- [ ] Save information about a specific flight on Ticket Wingman account
 - [ ] Information on popular travel destinations
 - [ ] Google and GitHub OAuth